David Clunie

-David Clunie (born 16 March 1948 in Edinburgh) is a Scottish former professional footballer who played for Hearts, Berwick Rangers and St Johnstone.
+David Clunie (16 March 1948 – 22 April 2025) was a Scottish professional footballer who played as a full-back for Hearts, Berwick Rangers and St Johnstone.

 Clunie scored eight goals for Hearts, mainly from penalty kicks.
 He was bought from Salveson Boys Club on 1 December 1964 and ended his stint with Hearts on 1 May 1977.
 After a year with St Johnstone, he retired.

 Clunie represented the Scottish League once, in 1969.
 He also played twice for the Scotland under-23 team.

+Clunie died in Edinburgh on 22 April 2025, at the age of 77.